ToniMacaroni/ComputerInterface/README.md

     }
 ```

-Then you bind the mod entry like this:
+Then you can bind the entry like this:
 ```csharp
 Container.Bind<IComputerModEntry>().To<MyModEntry>().AsSingle();
 ```

 ## Adding your own commands
 Adding your own CLI commands is really easy.
 In a type that you bound via zenject request the CommandHandler and add your command.

+An example of adding your own commands may look like this:
 ```csharp
 internal class MyModCommandManager : IInitializable
     {